groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/excel.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Remove text watermarks from Excel files using .NET"
+    title: "Remove Watermarks from Excel Documents Using .NET"
     content: |
-      Use [GroupDocs.Watermark](https://products.groupdocs.com/watermark/net/) and .NET to add possibility in your product to remove text watermarks from business documents.
+      **[GroupDocs.Watermark](https://products.groupdocs.com/watermark/net/)** simplifies the task of removing watermarks from business documents.
+Empower your .NET application by integrating our library and follow these simple steps:

-      1. Use **Watermarker** instance along with Excel document
+      1. Begin by instantiating the main class, **Watermarker**, with the Excel document.
+Our API supports processing documents provided as either a stream or a local path.
-      2. Use **TextSearchCriteria** to search for text watermarks
+      2. Utilize **SearchCriteria** to narrow down the set of watermarks to be processed.
+You can use various parameters such as images, text, or formatting features.
+The more specific the search parameters you provide, the more precise the results you obtain.
-      3. Remove particular text watermark
+      3. Process the list of document watermarks obtained as a search result and remove them from the document.
-      4. Save cleared document
+      4. After removing the watermarks, save the resulting document as a local file or a byte stream.

     code:
       platform: "net"